-(Nine-minute preview of) 36-minute video for monitor or projection.
+(Three-minute preview of) 36-minute video for monitor or projection.

 Referendum Night edits out all of the articulate speech from the BBC’s live coverage of the 2016 United Kingdom European Union membership (“Brexit”) referendum.
 The original eleven-hour broadcast is reduced to a sequence of 36 minutes of stuttering silence, hesitation, confusion and nonsensical utterances.